GT-on-GeoFS/Map-Grid-GeoFS/README.md

 2. Copy the coding that you get from the notepad file
 3. Paste coding in tampermonkey (web browser extention)
 4. Save it and Open GeoFS
-A "ROUTE" tab should be next to your FMC
+A "ROUTE" tab should be next to your "TALK" button

 How to use the Map Grid Extention?
 1. Make your route in Simbrief (https://www.simbrief.com/home/)